Do1e

 }

-After that, use rcp instead of cp.
-The logic is not completely the same; the second parameter dst should be the target directory and cannot be renamed like cp.
+Then use rcp, which is not exactly the same logic as cp; the second parameter dst should be the target directory and cannot be renamed like cp.

 Add the following Python code at the end of your training script.